reshiramv56/tts_repo/README.md

 | Input Flexibility | Kanji / Kana | Kanji / Kana | Romaji only (partial) |

 **Analysis:**
-Chatterbox can generate audio from romaji input, but pronunciation and prosody are **not natural Japanese** and remain unsuitable for interview use.
+Chatterbox-TTS-Extended can generate audio from romaji input, but pronunciation and prosody are **not natural Japanese** and remain unsuitable for interview use.

 ---